The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features

-In addition to our key metrics detailed in \autoref{sec:metrics}, we also study the effect of the treatments on learned trust.
-We follow the same procedure as before, but with the learned trust measures as the dependent variable in the ANOVA test.
+In addition to our key metrics detailed in \aptLtoX[graphic=no,type=html]{\S\ref{sec:metrics}}{\autoref{sec:metrics}}, we also study the effect of the treatments on learned trust.
+We follow the same procedure as before but with the learned trust measures as the dependent variable in the ANOVA test.
 In this case, however, we adjust participants' post-phase 1 or post-phase 2 survey responses based on their baseline responses, and we do not include the overall dispositional trust term.
-Lastly, we perform additional ANOVA tests considering the difference between dispositional and learned trust.
-For this, we consider the participants' trust ratings in the pre-study survey and surveys after phase 1 or phase 2 as the dependent variable.
-We fit two linear models, one for phase 1 and 2 each, testing whether the phase has a fixed effect on the participants' trust ratings in different conditions (with the participant added as a random effect).
+Lastly, we perform additional ANOVA tests to analyze the difference between dispositional and learned trust.
+For this, we use the participants' trust ratings in the pre-study survey and surveys after phase 1 or phase 2 as the dependent variable.
+We fit two linear models, one for each phase, testing whether the phase has a fixed effect on the participants' trust ratings in different conditions (with the participant added as a random effect).

 We perform Benjamini-Hochberg correction to avoid multiple testing effect with a false discovery threshold of $0.05$~\cite{1995benjaminicontrolling}.
 This leads to a significance threshold of $0.0175$ for the reported results.